curl/everything-curl/cmdline/configfile.md

 data with functions, making them incredibly useful.
 This is discussed in the ["Variables"](https://everything.curl.dev/cmdline/variables) section.

 Some examples below contain multiple lines for readability.
-The forward slash (`\`) is used to instruct the terminal to ignore the newline.
+The backslash (`\`) is used to instruct the terminal to ignore the newline.

 ## Specify the config file to use